 On July 1, 1863, General John Buford, and his cavalry spotted Confederate troops marching down the Chambersburg Pike.
 He dismounted his soldiers, taking position behind fenceworks; they opened the Battle of Gettysburg.
 There were more skirmishes during the first day than actual strategic battles.
 However, during the fighting, Major General John Reynolds was shot in the neck and died shortly afterwards.
 The Union took the high ground and dug in, and continued to attack the Confederates throughout the day.
 By the end of the day, the Northern troops were forced to retreat back through the town.
 The army regrouped and was resupplied to get ready themselves for a long battle the next day.

 The night of July 2, General Robert E. Lee drew up a plan that he thought would break through the Union line.
 The plan was a three-prong assault on the Union line, called a ‘fishhook, because of the shape of the defensive position.
 The first part was to send 15,000 men from Longstreet’s Corps, over a mile of open ground to break through the center of the Union line.
 Lee planned to focus an infantry attack, historically referred to as Pickett’s Charge, on the center of the Meade’s line, because he knew the middle would be the weakest point, given the fact they fought the day before.
-The middle of the line consisted of two regiments that were on the flank of the line because they had been severely beaten up.
-According to many military historians three things that were supposed to happen on the third day of the battle.
-The plan was to open the battle early in the day with an artillery barrage intended to weaken the Union line, followed by the infantry attack, (but the attack was delayed until 1 in the afternoon).
+The middle of the line consisted of two regiments that used to be on the flank of the line because they had been severely beaten up.
+The Confederate plan was to open the battle early in the day with an artillery barrage intended to weaken the Union line, followed by the infantry attack, (but the attack was delayed until 1 in the afternoon).
 At the same time, on the eastern part of the battlefield, General J.E.B.
 Stuart, and his cavalry, was assigned to go to the rear of the Union line and hit Meade from behind.
 Simultaneously, with the infantry attack, Gen. Ewell's Corps, reinforced with three brigades, was to continue the assault on the Federal right at Culp's Hill, which would fail miserably with heavy losses.